lyledodgegh/aite/helpers/README.md

 # Helper Scripts

-- wsl-wsl-developer-tools.sh - for use on WSL, installs the latest version of npm, node, github cli, github copilot cli
+- [wsl-developer-tools.sh](wsl-developer-tools.sh) - for use on WSL, installs the latest version of npm, node, github cli, github copilot cli